BytemarkHosting/docker-webdav/README.md

 This image runs an easily configurable WebDAV server with Apache.

 You can configure the authentication type, the authentication of multiple users, or to run with a self-signed SSL certificate.
+If you want a Let's Encrypt certificate, see an example of how to do that [here](https://github.com/BytemarkHosting/configs-webdav-docker).

 * **Code repository:**
   https://github.com/BytemarkHosting/docker-webdav